donghai163/goson/README.md

 ![Goson](https://dl.dropboxusercontent.com/u/9534337/goson_logo.svg "Goson")

-A simple way to handle JSON data in Go.
+JSON in golang with ease.

 ### About
-Goson was created to simplify reading JSON data within Go.
-Chain commands together to traverse JSON structures with ease.
-This library has been inspired by [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)
+Goson was created to simplify reading JSON data within Golang.
+This library has been heavily inspired by [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)

 ### Install